-As reported to us by the applicable servicers, at issuance of Modified Fixed Rate MBS and Modified Step Rate MBS, Modified Mortgages backing such MBS will have been current for at least six consecutive months through the month prior to securitization.
+As reported to us by the applicable servicers, at issuance of Modified Fixed Rate MBS and Modified Step Rate MBS, Modified Mortgages backing such MBS will be performing and not in default.
 However, there can be no assurance that the Modified Mortgages backing Modified Fixed Rate MBS and Modified Step Rate MBS will remain current.
 In addition, Modified Mortgages that include Step Rate Increases, which back Modified Step Rate MBS, may have a greater risk of borrower delinquency and may experience faster prepayment rates during the periods when the interest rate of these Modified Mortgages is increasing.
 Step Rate Increases commenced in 2014 for certain Modified Mortgages with Step Rate Increases.
 For information regarding the chronological distribution of Modified Mortgages with Step Rate Increases, see the Incorporated Documents.
-Assuming that we do not change our current practices relating to delinquent Mortgages, if any Modified Mortgage backing Modified Fixed Rate MBS or Modified Step Rate MBS becomes 120 or more days delinquent in the future and/or meets applicable criteria described under Mortgage Purchase and Servicing Standards - Defaults and Delinquencies, we could repurchase such Modified Mortgage from its related Modified Fixed Rate MBS Pool or Modified Step Rate MBS Pool, which repurchase would have the effect of a prepayment in full of such Modified Mortgage.
-We provide several unique pool-level and loan-level disclosures in the related Pool Supplement and on our internet website, respectively, for the Modified Fixed Rate MBS and Modified Step Rate MBS.
+If any Modified Mortgage backing Modified Fixed Rate MBS or Modified Step Rate MBS meets the applicable delinquency criteria described under Mortgage Purchase and Servicing Standards-Defaults and Delinquencies, we could repurchase such Modified Mortgage from its related Modified Fixed Rate MBS Pool or Modified Step Rate MBS Pool, which repurchase would have the effect of a prepayment in full of such Modified Mortgage.